geo-mak/omni_map/README.md

 ## OmniMap

+A hybrid data structure that combines the best of both hash maps and vectors.

-A key-value map data structure that maintains the insertion order of items.
+It is designed to be a fast and efficient key-value map that maintains the order of items during all operations.

 ## Features
 - Relatively simple and compact implementation.
 - Maintains the order in which items are inserted.
-- Order preservation of items during all operations including: insertion, updating **and** removing.
+- Order preservation of items during all operations including: insertion, updating and **removing**.
 - Optimized for fast access.
 - Set of very useful methods and functions inspired by both hash maps and vectors.

-## Future Improvements
-- Better capacity and resizing strategy.
-- Some lazy operations.
+- **No** external dependencies.

 ## Examples